ezishiri/Zero-Shot-Image-Classifier/README.md

 ## Features
 - **Dynamic Label Input**: Users can specify their own set of class labels for image classification.
 Please make sure they are separated by commas.
 - **Image Upload**: Easy upload interface for users to provide images for classification.
 By easy I mean bare bones.
 - **Immediate Results**: Classification results are displayed instantly on the same page after image submission.
-You won't be waiting long if you have a reasonable CPU on your machine
+You won't be waiting long if you have a reasonable CPU on your machine.
+For context I am built and ran this on a 2020 M1 Macbook Pro with 16 GB of Memory.

 ## Installation